The role of autonomous ships in a world wary of pandemics

 This mission is mostly about showcasing how an autonomous research vessel can manage on its own for two weeks at sea, but it sets the stage for further use cases, from defense and commercial shipping to marine insurance.

-“Right now, we are focused on increasing the reliability of our autonomous systems and developing an ecosystem of partners — from IBM to equipment manufacturers to telecoms providers to insurance providers — to figure out how to commercially deploy the systems we have on Mayflower,” Brett Phaneuf, director of the Mayflower Autonomous Ship project, said.
+“Right now, we are focused on increasing the reliability of our autonomous systems and developing an ecosystem of partners — from IBM to equipment manufacturers to telecoms providers to insurance providers — to figure out how to commercially deploy the systems we have on [the] Mayflower,” Mayflower Autonomous Ship director Brett Phaneuf said.
 “What we are doing here is very much a research project for something much bigger than this one ship.”

 AI and autonomy could certainly provide utility beyond cargo vessels.
-Research ships may spend weeks or months at sea collecting data about the ocean, and removing crews would open the doors to longer missions by taking food storage and personal well-being out of the equation.
-In terms of the COVID-19 crisis, more automation could mean fewer people are required on board, which should help with social distancing efforts.
+Research ships may spend weeks or months at sea collecting data about the ocean, and removing crews would facilitate longer missions by taking food storage and personal well-being out of the equation.
+In terms of the COVID-19 crisis, more automation could mean fewer people on board, which should help with social distancing efforts.

 “We are already seeing the early examples of autonomous ferries, cargo ships, and research vessels like the Mayflower Autonomous Ship,” Phaneuf continued.
 “But perhaps the greater, more immediate need for autonomy is on manned vessels.
-This may sound counter-intuitive, but there is an important role for autonomous systems on the manned ships of today, acting as a co-captain, maintaining situational awareness, [and] providing recommendations and decision support to the human crew.”
+This may sound counterintuitive, but there is an important role for autonomous systems on the manned ships of today, acting as a cocaptain, maintaining situational awareness, [and] providing recommendations and decision support to the human crew.”

-What we’re talking about is “augmented intelligence,” as Phaneuf puts it, with machines helping people accomplish core tasks and reduce risks.
+We’re talking about “augmented intelligence,” as Phaneuf puts it, with machines helping people accomplish core tasks and reduce risks.

 “A trusted autonomous system can reduce the stress on the bridge by consistently monitoring the overall navigational situation of the vessel,” Phaneuf added.
 “This will allow humans to get their heads up and out of the computer screens and instead looking out the window and doing what humans do best — making complex decisions swiftly and accurately.”